AjCoop/worthing-tests/README.md

 cucumber-acceptance-tests
 =========================

-This is the common project that will be used within DDCN when creating automated acceptance test frameworks using cucumber.
+This is the common project that will be used within DDCT when creating automated acceptance test frameworks using cucumber.
 Built using:

     Cucumber
     Selenium-webDriver